GoogleCloudPlatform/hadoop-discovery-tool/README.md

          Enter end date: [YYYY-MM-DD HH:MM]
          2021-03-30 00:00
          ```
-9. **Step 9:** PDF Report - A PDF report will be generated at the end of successful execution, which can be downloaded with the help of the same SCP client or WinSCP tool with the help of which we uploaded the tar in Step1.
+11. **Step 11:** PDF Report - A PDF report will be generated at the end of successful execution, which can be downloaded with the help of the same SCP client or WinSCP tool with the help of which we uploaded the tar in Step1.

 ## FAQ

 * What is this tool?\
-The Hadoop assessment tool (https://github.com/GoogleCloudPlatform/hadoop-discovery-tool) is a quick way to get an understanding of your Hadoop cluster topology, workloads, and utilization; it's a combination of scripts that interact with Cloudera Manager / YARN.
+The Hadoop assessment tool is a quick way to get an understanding of your Hadoop cluster topology, workloads, and utilization; it's a combination of scripts that interact with Cloudera Manager / YARN.

 * Are the scripts invasive?\
 The scripts are not invasive and make read-only API calls.
+The tool is containerized and functions in a way where you wont need to install external libraries on worker or edge nodes for the tool to assess your hadoop cluster.

 * Why should I run this tool?\
 The tool provides critical information that helps everyone understand the current state and where optimizations can be gained during the migration phase.